PascalCoinDev/PascalCoin/PIP/resources/PIP-0031A/PIP-0031-Vote.md

 4. Desktop-Wallet: 5/10
 5. P2P: 0/10
 6. Layer2: 0/10
-7. Internationalizable: 5/10
+7. Internationalizable: 10/10
 8. Bang-For-Buck: 4/10
 9. Maintainability: 4/10

-**Overall Score:**  4/10
+**Overall Score:**  5/10

-**Notes:** Well-written pitch but when you dril-down, it's lacking somewhat.
-There is no web-wallet, no layer-2, no P2P and risky desktop support.
-It's mainly just "bling" mobile apps.
+**Notes:** Well-written pitch but when you drill-down, it's lacking in several areas that were fundamental to PIP-0031 initiative.
+For example, there is no web-wallet, no layer-2, no P2P and desktop support is contingent on technolog which may be released by Flutter in the future.
+In the opinion of the reviewer, it's mainly just "bling" mobile app.
 The desktop app is contingent on technology release from 3rd party vendor that hasn't been released yet.
 As a benefit, PascalCoin would get Python libraries for interacting with daemon, which would benefit eco-system a little bit.
 Developers are very professional but not really community members, and realistically unlikely to stick around after payment.

 ### PIP-0031D: